Digital piano: Features

 Similar to a traditional acoustic piano, the defining feature of a digital piano is a musical keyboard with 88 keys.
 The keys are weighted to simulate the action of an acoustic piano and are velocity-sensitive so that the volume and timbre of a played note depends on how hard the key is pressed.

-Instruments with fewer keys, and those with keys that are unweighted (similar to an electric organs and synthesizers) or not velocity-sensitive tend to be called electronic or digital keyboards rather than digital pianos.
+Instruments with fewer keys, and those with keys that are unweighted (similar to electric organs and synthesizers) or not velocity-sensitive tend to be called electronic or digital keyboards rather than digital pianos.

 Instruments that less accurately simulate the feel of an acoustic piano may be described as semi-weighted, while those that are more accurate may be said to possess hammer action.
 Some digital pianos incorporate actual hammers to better simulate a grand piano's touch.

+In a typical digital piano with hammer action, as the key (1) is depressed, a cam (4) underneath the key presses on one end of a hammer (5), lifting the hammer weight (6).
+A retaining hook (2) with a cushion is provided so the key does not rise above its resting position.

+The shape, size, and weight of the hammer affects the touch of the key, as does the placement of the sensor(s) (7), pivots (8), and the design of the mechanical linkage between the key cam and the hammer.
+To make the keybed more compact, many digital keyboards use a pivot point in the rear and hammers underneath the keys, as illustrated.

 Digital pianos typically use analog sensors for their keyboard action, as opposed to digital sensors of a regular electronic keyboard and synthesizer.
 These sensors work in a similar way to those in analog joysticks found on video game controllers, where velocity input is converted from the key movement as well, not just the initial pressure of the key sensor.